roysahar/ceph-ci/doc/radosgw/iam.rst

 Authorization
 =============

-By default, only `Account Root Users`_ are authorized to use the IAM API, and can only see the resources under their own account.
+By default, only :ref:`Account Root Users <radosgw-account-root-user>` are authorized to use the IAM API, and can only see the resources under their own account.
 The account root user can use policies to delegate these permissions to other users or roles in the account.

 Feature Support
 ===============